djdt/spcal/docs/source/usage/index.rst

 Usage
 =====

+SPCal consists of several docks surrounding a main view area.
-SPCal compartmentalise instrument options, sample and reference data, and results into four tabs.
+The docks compartmentalise instrument and processing options, loaded files and particle results.
 Other functions such as batch processing and calculators are launched from the **File** and **Edit** menus.

 .. toctree::
+   window
    import
-   options
-   sample
+   limits
    calibration
    results
    export